flutter/website/src/development/ui/advanced/shaders.md

  }
  ```

-Note how the indexes used does not count the `sampler2D` uniform.
-This uniform
+Note that the `setFloat` method isn't called on the `sampler2D` uniform value,
+so it doesn't appear in its index.
+Set the index of any `shader2D` values
-will be set separately with [FragmentShader.setImageSampler], with the
+separately with [`FragmentShader.setImageSampler`[]]
-index starting over at 0.
+and start the index over at 0.

 Any float uniforms that are left uninitialized will default to `0`.

 #### Current position

-The shader has access to a varying which contains the local coordinates for
+The shader has access to a `varying` value that contains the local coordinates for
-the particular fragment that is being evaluated.
-This can be used to compute
+the particular fragment being evaluated.
+Use this feature to compute
-effects that depend on the position.
-This position can be accessed by
+effects that depend on the current position, which can be accessed by
 importing the `flutter/runtime_effect.glsl` library and calling the
-`FlutterFragCoord` function like below.
+`FlutterFragCoord` function .
+For example:

 ```glsl
 #include <flutter/runtime_effect.glsl>